brevzin/cpp_proposals/2602_poison_pills/poison-pills.md

 template<class I1, class I2>
   void iter_swap(I1, I2) = delete;
 ```
 and does not include a declaration of `ranges​::​iter_­swap`.
 If the function selected by overload resolution does not exchange the values denoted by `E1` and `E2`, the program is ill-formed, no diagnostic required. [[*Note*: This precludes calling unconstrained `std::iter_swap`.
-When the deleted overloads are viable, program-defined overloads need to be more specialized ([temp.func.order]) or more constrained ([temp.constr.order]) to be used. - *end note*]]{.addu}
+When the deleted overload is viable, program-defined overloads need to be more specialized ([temp.func.order]) to be selected. - *end note*]]{.addu}
 :::

 Change [range.access.begin]{.sref}: